 In patients with NSCLC, resume treatment if recommended (see DOSAGE AND ADMINISTRATION, Table 2) at permanently reduced doses for both weekly ABRAXANE and every-3-week carboplatin after ANC recovers to at least 1500 cells/mm³ and platelet count of at least 100,000 cells/mm³ on Day 1 or to an ANC of at least 500 cells/mm³ and platelet count of at least 50,000 cells/mm³ on Days 8 or 15 of the cycle [see DOSAGE AND ADMINISTRATION].

 Sensory neuropathy is dose- and schedule-dependent [see ADVERSE REACTIONS].
 The occurrence of Grade 1 or 2 sensory neuropathy does not generally require dose modification.
-If ≥ Grade 3 sensory neuropathy develops, treatment should be withheld until resolution to Grade 1 or 2 for metastatic breast cancer or until resolution to ≤ Grade 1 for NSCLC followed by a dose reduction for all subsequent courses of ABRAXANE [see DOSAGE AND ADMINISTRATION].
+If ≥ Grade 3 sensory neuropathy develops, withhold ABRAXANE treatment until resolution to Grade 1 or 2 for metastatic breast cancer or until resolution to ≤ Grade 1 for NSCLC and pancreatic cancer followed by a dose reduction for all subsequent courses of ABRAXANE [see DOSAGE AND ADMINISTRATION].

 Severe and sometimes fatal hypersensitivity reactions, including anaphylactic reactions, have been reported.
 Patients who experience a severe hypersensitivity reaction to ABRAXANE should not be re-challenged with this drug.